BayAreaMetro/bayarea_urbansim/docs/input.md

-osm_bayarea4326.h5| Street network information for calculating accessibility within the model using Pandana landmarks.csv| Locations of a few major landmarks in the region for accessibility calculations. regional_poi_distances.csv| The pre-computed distances from each travel model node to each landmark. bart_stations.csv| A list of BART stations and their locations so that distance to BART can calculated. logsums.csv| A set of base year logsums from the travel model.
+osm_bayarea4326.h5| Street network information for calculating accessibility within the model using Pandana landmarks.csv| Locations of a few major landmarks in the region for accessibility calculations. regional_poi_distances.csv| The pre-computed distances from each travel model node to each landmark. bart_stations_2020.csv| A list of BART stations and their locations so that distance to BART can calculated.
 #### travel_model/
 **name**|**description**
 -----|-----